 I resumed study of my family history for the purpose of finally gathering the documents needed to join the D.A.R.
 I will share more detail with people who directly contact me and mutually agree to document sources and otherwise, respectfully handle the labors of each other and of other researchers.
 I have a wealth of photographs because my family valued them and a great-grandma was a photographer.
-I am now a D.A.R. member, with eight Revolutionary War veteran ancestors known so far.
+I am now a D.A.R. member, with ten or so Revolutionary War veteran ancestors known so far.
 Occasionally, as a courtesy, I add a grave of someone I am not related to but is of interest to me or/and I have a family link to that family.
 Sometimes, I come across a really interesting monument and imagine that someone out there will be thrilled to see it if I take a photo.
 If a descendant or close relative of those people request it, I will be happy to transfer management of those graves.
 I rather prefer to hang on to my direct ancestors if I submitted them because I then have the ability to change any information later found that sheds more light on the subject or corrects any error.
 Be advised that no one has permission to reproduce the personally owned photographs published here unless consent is asked and granted.
 Publication on the internet is still copyrighted and I retain ownership of the images, except for those I reproduced WITH CONSENT of the owner (namely, Judy King.)
 That includes uploading images to your public family tree that is then reproduced other places without mention of the original source.
 Additionally, please don't copy and paste original text I wrote directly into your own family tree as if you wrote it because it is unethical and also makes me suspect for plagiarism when I actually wrote the text.
 I am grateful to all the people who posted photographs and information that have helped me and I am thrilled to make contact with others who research the same families.

 Yes - I believe this is one and the same.
 Joseph Pawling, Jr. is my 5th GG and my mother (Nancy Decker - 49995) is registered with DAR through that line.
 I can provide more detail if you have a personal email, but this is what I can tell you.